 The partition function of the theory is a section of a determinant line bundle on $X$.
 The curvature of the determinant line bundle can be computed using the family index theorem \cite{Atiyah:1970ws,Quillen:1985det,Bismut:1986ana}; this curvature represents the anomaly.

 We will use this technique to study the anomaly to scale invariance.
-Instead of considering a theory on $\R^4$ in the presence of a family of $G$-bundles parameterized by some $X$, we will consider instead some family of manifolds parameterized by $X$.
+Instead of considering a theory on $\R^4$ in the presence of a family of $G$-bundles parametrized by some $X$, we will consider instead some family of manifolds parametrized by $X$.

 We write $\PT = \Oo(1)^2 \to \CP^1$ for the twistor space of $\R^4$.
 Let $X$ be some manifold equipped with a complex line bundle $L$, which we assume admits a square root.
 Given this data, we can build a family of twistor spaces $\PT_L\to X$, as the total space of the vector bundle